hashicorp/packer/website/source/docs/builders/amazon-chroot.html.md

     section below.
 Please read that section for more information on how to use this.

 -   `command_wrapper` (string) - How to run shell commands.
-This defaults to "{{.Command}}".
+This defaults to `{{.Command}}`.
 This may be useful to set if you want to set environmental variables or perhaps run it with `sudo` or so on.
 This is a configuration template where the `.Command` variable is replaced with the command to be run.

 -   `copy_files` (array of strings) - Paths to files on the running EC2 instance that will be copied into the chroot environment prior to provisioning.
 This